starzel/buildout/README.txt

 Varnish with multiple sites
 +++++++++++++++++++++++++++

 The generated varnish config works with a single vhost, for multiple sites/domains we need a custom varnish config.
-As multiple sites not yet build into the buildout script/template, we need to do changes manual in a copy of a varnish config file.
+This configuration is not yet build into the buildout script/template, we need to do the changes manually in a copy of a varnish config file (just copy the varnis4.vcl over to /etc/varnish and include it in default.vcl).

 In the varnish4.vcl we need to add the additional backend, note the different loadbalancer port.